asappresearch/sru/speech/README.md

 ## TODO
    - Make it compatible with newest CNTK version.
-   - Write custimized kernel for SRU
+   - Write custimized kernel for SRU.
-   - Port to Pytorch and MXNet
+   - Port to Pytorch and MXNet.